Expert dental care in Thailand, coordinated for you

 • Ideal when one adjacent tooth has an existing filling or restoration

-• Best for: most single-tooth replacements — increasingly the default design choice
+• Best for: most single-tooth replacements.
+Increasingly the default design choice

-Maryland Bridge Techniques Used in Thailand
+Maryland Bridge Techniques

 Bonding technique is where Maryland bridges succeed or fail.
 The wing material, cement choice, and surface preparation all need to be right.
 Here is what the process involves.